NiklasPhabian/dissertation/C2_Software.md

 ## STAREMaster and STARE sidecar files
 Currently, the locations of remote sensing observations are represented either as geolocated iFOV features, where each observation is associated with an Earth location (usually WGS84 longitude and latitude), or as gridded and projected fields of observations, in which the grid indices can be converted to geolocations.
 In order to perform STARE-based geospatial analysis on these data, the spatiotemporal index values for each observation or grid cell have to be calculated.
 Since these calculations involve expensive transcendental functions, the index values are calculated once and then stored.

-`STAREMaster_py`[^32] is a library and set of command line tools that allow looking up the STARE representation of common remote sensing products and storing those STARE representations into companion ("sidecar") files [@Gallagher2021a], which are intended to be read together with the data files during the analysis. `STAREMaster_py` is written to be easily extendable to allow ingestion of other products.
-It handles a subset of MODIS, VIIRS, and various microwave products. `STAREMaster_py` further includes convenience utilities to verify the integrity of local granule+sidecar collections (e.g, to detect missing sidecars.)
+STAREMaster_py[^32] is a library and set of command line tools that allow looking up the STARE representation of common remote sensing products and storing those STARE representations into companion ("sidecar") files [@Gallagher2021a], which are intended to be read together with the data files during the analysis.
+STAREMaster_py is written to be easily extendable to allow ingestion of other products.
+It handles a subset of MODIS, VIIRS, and various microwave products.
+STAREMaster_py further includes convenience utilities to verify the integrity of local granule+sidecar collections (e.g, to detect missing sidecars.)

 [^32]: Github: [https://github.com/SpatioTemporal/STAREmaster_py](https://github.com/SpatioTemporal/STAREmaster_py)

-During the SID lookup for each observation, the STARE quadfurcation level of each SID is adapted so that the corresponding trixel area matches the extent of the observation's IFOV as closely as possible.
+During the SID lookup for each observation, the STARE quadfurcation level of each SID is adapted so that the corresponding trixel area matches the extent of the observation's iFOV as closely as possible.

 ![The geolocations of a MOD05 granule in blue and their corresponding resolution adapted trixel representations.
 Note the resolution change towards the center of the swath in the northeast direction.](images/C2/modis.png)